jpCobalt/project-template/README.md

-# project-template
-Templating for projects/apps
+# Templating for projects/apps (WIP - needs more configuration)

 Uses the following tools:
 - Webpack with